 Skydiving ultimately feels like flying.
 As a whole, it’s very freeing and incredible, though each portion of your skydive is accompanied by different sensations.
 The airplane ride up to 14,000 ft is what many consider to be the hardest part.
 This is when people begin second-guessing themselves.
 You’re staring adventure straight in the eye, and you become increasingly aware of the reality of your decision.
 Although it can be a bit scary, it’s tremendously satisfying.

 Cold air rushes into the airplane when the door opens.
 Watching someone jump out is astonishing.
 They’re in the doorway one second and then, poof!
 They’re gone in the blink of an eye.
 You and your instructor move towards the door and you see the ground thousands of feet below.
-You may be surprised to discover that there is no ground rush sensation when you exit the airplane so people who are afraid of heights or climbing on ladders do not feel the same sensations in the door of the airplane.
-All of a sudden, you’re just plummeting towards the ground at 120 mph, and you’re completely living in the moment.
+You may be surprised to discover that there is no ground rush sensation when you exit the airplane so people who are afraid of heights or climbing on ladders do not feel the same sensations at the door of the airplane.
+All of a sudden, you’re just plummeting toward the ground at 120 mph, and you’re completely living in the moment.
 The sensations are indescribable.
 It’s very windy, very intense, and extremely liberating.

 When your parachute opens, your brain was just getting used to the feeling of freefall and it’s over before you’re ready for it to be.
 Flying under canopy is quite soothing and the perfect way to relax after the intensity of the freefall.
 It is much quieter and you can speak freely with your tandem instructor.
 This is when you get to soak in the sights and appreciate the beauty of the world from a new perspective.
 One of the interesting things you’ll notice about the parachute ride is the temperature change, especially if you skydive in the summer.
-The air grows warmer as you glide softly toward the ground and eventually come into land.
+The air grows warmer as you glide softly toward the ground and eventually come to land.

 The landing is pretty important too!
 Although it marks the end of your skydive, this is when you really get to process what just happened.
 When you finally touch the ground after your extraordinary journey, you feel like a million bucks.
 Pure bliss.